Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_JMerc75/50 Beowulf Weapon Pack/readme.txt

 Technically they say there will be more guns.
 So if the mod ever updates, this patch may probably cease to be useful.

+Integration into:
-Integration into Grok's Stash Overhaul and PDA Interactive.
+Grok's Stash Overhaul
+PDA Interactive
+Weapon Parts Overhaul

 ----------------------------------------------------------
 -Patches:

-Vanilla silencers.
-Weapons will use vanilla silencers instead of BaS ones.
+Vanilla silencers [REMOVED, FOLDED INTO WEAPONS FIX AND REBALANCE PATCH] Weapons will use vanilla silencers instead of BaS ones.
 Not neccesary with the patch in AO3 Late Comers, as that will make the rifles use the .50 suppresor included there.